2015 to 2025 Rankings: What Progress Have We Made in Indian Shooting?

 So if we compare the Indian rankings of the 2015 year end world ranking in shooting with the 2025 shooting world ranking we would see something like this.

-In 2015, the top-10 Indian ranked shooters on the world stage included Gagan Narang in 50m prone at eighth, Jitu Rai in 50m pistol at seventh, Jitu Rai again in 10m air pistol at seventh, Gurpreet in 25m rapid pistol at tenth, Mairaj Khan in skeet at tenth, Mohd Asab in double trap at seventh, Manavjit Singh in trap at eighth and Apoorva Chandela in 10m air rifle at seventh.
+In 2015, the top-10 Indian ranked shooters on the world stage included Gagan Narang in 50m prone at eighth, Jitu Rai in 50m pistol at seventh, Jitu Rai again in 10m air pistol at seventh, Gurpreet in 25m rapid pistol at tenth, Mairaj Khan in skeet at tenth, Mohd Asab in double trap at seventh, Manavjit Singh in trap at eighth and Apurvi Chandela in 10m air rifle at seventh.

 By contrast, the 2025 top-10 rankings show a very different picture.
 In 10m air rifle, Arjun Babuta is ranked seventh while Rudrankksh is tenth.
-In 3-position rifle, Aishwary Tomar stands third and Neeraj Kumar is also in the top group.
+In 50m Rifle 3-position rifle, Aishwary Tomar stands third and Neeraj Kumar is also in the top group.
 In 10m air pistol, Varun Tomar and Samrat Rana are both inside the top ten, with Samrat Rana sixth.
 In 25m rapid pistol, Anish is ranked fourth.
 In shotgun, Zoravar Sandhu is fourth in trap.

 On the women’s side, Elavenil Valarivan remains among the world’s best in 10m air rifle, Suruchi continues to dominate in 10m air pistol, Manu Bhaker remains in the top ten in both 10m and 25m air pistol, and Esha Singh is still a top-10 presence in pistol.

-The 2015 rankings tell of a sport in which India was strong but nothing really outstanding, with eight Indian sportspersons in the top ten.
+The 2015 rankings tell of a sport in which India was strong but nothing really outstanding, with eight Indian sportsperson in the top ten.
 And if we divide them we can see that there were four pistol shooters, one rifle shooter the great Gagan Narang and three trap shooters, again some of the greats of Indian trap shooting like Manavjit Singh, Mairaj Khan and Mohd Asab.
 It was a respectable spread, but it was also narrow, built around a handful of experienced names and traditional strongholds.

 If we look at the rankings in 2025, the first huge improvement which is very obvious is the number of women shooters in the top ten.
 From just one in 2015 to eight shooters in the top ten in 2025, that is huge, a fantastic improvement.
 Indian women have not just arrived on the world stage; they are now defining it, particularly in the pistol and air-rifle disciplines.